 The chemicals (pigments) that produce fish colours are contained in skin cells.
 Some of these pigments are fluorescent – they respond to ultra-violet waves that can penetrate a lot further through seawater than visible light, so these fish still look colourful in deeper water.
 Some colour cells can expand to spread the pigment or contract to make it almost disappear.
 Most fish can lighten or darken their bodies, and some can change spots or stripes, to blend in better with their surroundings.

 Squid and octopus are the masters of colour as a language.
 Both have clear signals for “I want to mate”, “I want to fight” and “Get out of my yard”.
 Squid also have a colour signal system to warn their school about danger, and tell it when and where to run.

 Colour identifies sex and maturity in a lot of reef fish.
 They go through dramatic changes as they grow so when it’s time to breed, adult males and females have no trouble finding each other.
-Colour can also be used as a recognition signal.
+Colour can also be used as business advertising.
 Young French Angelfish support themselves by cleaning parasites from larger fish.
 Flashing gold stripes on a black body advertise their cleaning stations, but as they age and move to deeper water the stripes fade into gold rims on black scales.